Prezent/prezent-ink-bundle/src/Resources/doc/getting-started.md

 Create a message
 ================

-After you have created your template, you can create a Swiftmailer message from it using the `TwigFactory` service (legacy alias `prezent_ink.factory`).
+After you have created your template, you can create a Symfony mailer message from it using the `TwigFactory` service (legacy alias `prezent_ink.factory`).
 Example:

 ```php